lit/lit.dev/packages/lit-dev-content/site/docs/components/rendering.md

 {% playground-example "docs/templates/define" "my-element.ts" %}

-*   Write your template in HTML inside a JavaScript [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) by enclosing the raw HTML in back-ticks (<code>``</code>).

-*   Tag your template literal with the [`html`](TODO_HREF) tag function.
+Write your template in HTML inside a JavaScript [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) using Lit's `html` tag function.

-*   The component's `render` method can return anything that Lit can render.
-Typically, it returns a single `TemplateResult` object (the same type returned by the `html` tag function).

 Lit templates can include JavaScript _expressions_.
 You can use expressions to set text content, attributes, properties, and event listeners.
+The `render()` method can also include any JavaScript—for example, you can create local variables for use in expressions.

+Typically, the component's `render()` method returns a single `TemplateResult` object (the same type returned by the `html` tag function).
+However, it can return anything that Lit can render:

+*   Primitive values like string, number, or boolean.
+*   `TemplateResult` objects created by the `html` function.
+*   DOM Nodes.
+*   Arrays or iterables of any of the supported types.

 For more information about writing templates, see [Templates](/docs/templates/overview/).